Off Campus Programs

 Prerequisite: HCS 3000:Workplace Safety Systems

 Work experience provides students with the opportunity to explore possible career options, learn job related skills, learn appropriate work-related attitudes, and develop responsibility.
-With the help of the Work Expereience Coordinator students select a work site in the community.
+With the help of the Work Experience Coordinator students select a work site in the community.
 Students can earn 3 credits for working 75 hours and 5 credits for working 125 hours.
-Evaluation is complleted by the employer and the work experience coordinator.
+Evaluation is completed by the employer and the work experience coordinator.
 Work experience is limited to a maximum of 15 credits.
 Students also earn one credit in Workplace Safety Systems.

-Work Experience Contract 2020
+Work Experience Contract

 RAP